 How does it work?

-You find a number of people that are willing to take part in a test, that consists of performing a set number of predefined tasks on your website or app.
+You find a number of people that are willing to take part in a test, which consists of performing a set of predefined tasks on your website or app.
 It’s important that the tasks are clearly defined, in order to eliminate errors/confusion that might arise from poorly defined and unintelligible tasks.
 Check out this extensive guide on user testing

 The following tasks could be used for a user-testing scenario on an e-commerce store: